-Since the average enrollment for the Molokai Program is 206 students over the past six semesters and there is the equivalent of 1.5 FTE instructional faculty, then the Student/Faculty Ratio could be 137:1.
-However, when looking at the actual numbers of four faculty and 206 students, then the ratio becomes 52:1.
+Since the average enrollment for the Molokai Program is 209 students over the past six semesters and there was the equivalent of 1.5 FTE instructional faculty, then the Student/Faculty Ratio could be 139:1.
+However, when looking at the actual numbers of four faculty and 209 students, then the ratio becomes 52:1.
+It is apparent that in our next program review this number will worsen as a result of our current staffing condition.